kontent-ai/data-ops/README.md

 ### Installation

-We recommend running Data Ops with `npx` to ensure you're using the latest version without installing it globally:
+We recommend running data-ops with `npx`.
+Be aware that npx calls the cached version of the tool.
+Use @latest to ensure you're using the latest version.

 ```bash
 npx @kontent-ai/data-ops@latest <command>